Silence Wang: 2014–2020: Record label disputes and new beginnings

-In 2014, Wang terminated his contract with record label Wonderful Music amidst disputes that the label sold the copyright to all of Wang's original songs without his permission.
+In 2014, Wang terminated his contract with record label Wonderful Music amidst disputes that the label sold the copyright to all of Wang's original songs without his consent.
 Wang then became engrossed in a legal battle to fight for his copyright and co-founded his own label Image Music with fellow singer-songwriter and Wonderful Music artist Xu Liang.
 In June 2014, he released his third album Legendary Movement, which featured strong classical pop elements, as his final project from his alma mater, Shenyang Conservatory of Music.

 While awaiting the outcome of the lawsuit for copyright of his songs, Wang turned to appearance on variety shows and soundtrack writing to continue his music career.
 In June 2015, Wang composed and performed the theme song "Rings of Time" (年轮), also performed by singer Zhang Bichen, for the TV drama The Journey of Flower, starring Wallace Huo and Zhao Liying.
-In October 12, 2015, Wang released his fourth album “Su-Perfect” (登陆计划).
+On 12 October 2015, Wang released his fourth album "Su-Perfect" (登陆计划).
 In August 2016, he composed multiple tracks for the soundtrack of the TV drama Love O2O, starring Yang Yang, most notably the theme song "One Alluring Smile" (一笑倾城).

 In 2017, he composed the lyrics and music for the song "Soul of the Sword" (剑魂) for the TV drama The Legend of the Condor Heroes (2017 version).
 On 27 March, he was awarded Best Singer-Songwriter and Top 10 Songs of the Year for "One Alluring Smile" at the 24th Chinese Top Ten Music Awards.

-On April 28, 2017, Wang released his fifth album, “Live” (莱芙).

-In February 2018, Wang performed at the Hunan TV Spring Festival Gala and Jiangsu TV Spring Festival Gala.
-On 26 March, he won Best Singer-Songwriter and Best Concept Album for his album "Live" (莱芙) at the 25th Chinese Top Ten Music Awards.

-In September 14, 2018, Wang released his sixth album, “Control Monster” (克制凶猛).
+On 28 April 2017, Wang released his fifth album, "Live" (莱芙).
+In March 2018, Wang won Best Singer-Songwriter and Best Concept Album for his album "Live" (莱芙) at the 25th Chinese Top Ten Music Awards.
+On 14 September 2018, Wang released his sixth album, "Control Monster" (克制凶猛).